 4) Choose seasonal/local/non-GMO/organic foods when you can

-I’m sure you’ve heard enough about what genetically modified foods and pesticides may do to our bodies, and how food that’s traveled a long distance loses most of its nutrition, so no need for me to go into it.
+I’m sure you’ve heard enough about what genetically modified foods and pesticides may do to our bodies, and how food that’s traveled a long distance loses most of its nutritional value, so no need for me to go into it.
 If you’re not already convinced to spend your money on quality food upfront and would rather spend it on medical bills later, at least lessen the damage.
 Make these two swaps: choose organic when you are purchasing the Dirty Dozen, and please choose organic/non-feedlot dairy and beef.
 It’s bad, bad news if you don’t.

 5) Watch your portion sizes